Jyoti986/just-frontend/README.md

 # Just

-A social media app where we can share pictures, videos and talk with our friends
+A social media app where we can share pictures, videos and talk with our friends made using MERN Stack...